Roaming-Developer/blog.roamingdeveloper.codes/README.md

 #  Roaming Developer [.]
 Code's BLOG

-A static website for wrting technical articles and blogs.
-Anyone from world can contribute and can write their technical article here.
+A static website for writing technical articles and blogs.
+Anyone from the world can contribute and can write their technical article here.

 ## WE ❤️ OPEN SOURCE